IshuVermaa/Flood-Prediction-Model/README.md

 A file named kerela.csv is attached to the repository which is the dataset used in this project.
 The fields of the dataset are Subdivision (string), Year(integer), Months(integer), Rainfall(integer), Floods(boolean)

 # Setup Environmnt
+Click on download zip, and after that unzip the folder.
+Right click on unzipped folder and select open in terminal.
+The type the command code . to open this in vscode.

 Create virtual environment: python -m venv myvenv Activating virtual Environment: myvenv/Scripts/activate